MimsySith/pairs-game/README.md

 1. Better sound effects.
 The open source sound effects I found are a bit tacky and annoying
 2. More professional styling.
 This is something I really struggle with - I am not good at designing pretty things by nature
 3. A single Angular Service for commonly resused logic.
 This is something you are supposed to do in Angular using Observables, but I was having difficulty with Observables so put all logic in Component .ts files.
 I have to work on this.
+4. Keyboard navigation.
+I am not sure how to approach this in Angular, but I'm working on it
+5. An option for a time limit to "play against the clock"